Installation

 npx @lpm-registry/cli@latest <command>

-This is handy for one-off commands or checking the latest version before committing to a global install.
-For day-to-day use, the global install is recommended so you get the lpm command directly.
+Handy for one-off commands or checking the latest version before committing to a global install.

 Configure Your Project